As an Amazon Associate I earn from qualifying purchases.

 Finally, yes, you can use an oven.
 If that’s what you are going for, I’d sub in smoked salt for regular, as a cheater’s method of getting some smoke flavor.

 Since this dish is essentially a roast with sauce, I normally serve roast haunch of venison with polenta or mashed potatoes.
 Too New World for you?
 Then eat it with farro or barley.
 Just substitute farro or barley for rice in your favorite risotto recipe.
+Or make it a holiday meal with wild mushroom stuffing.

 Want to go real old school?
 Make polenta with barley.
 It’s what the gladiators ate.